Israel's military says ceasefire is back on as death toll from overnight strikes in Gaza reaches 81

 Hamas denied any involvement in that deadly shooting and in turn accused Israel of violating the ceasefire deal.

+Mohammed Abu Selmia, director of Shifa Hospital in Gaza City, said the death toll was likely to rise further as many of the 45 who were being treated at the hospital — including 20 children — were in critical condition.

+He said the hospital received 21 bodies, including seven women and six children.
+That's on top of the at least 60 people who were reported killed earlier.

-The Aqsa Hospital in Gaza's central city of Deir al-Balah said at least 10 bodies, among them three women and six children, reached the hospital overnight after two Israeli airstrikes there.
+First, the Aqsa Hospital in Gaza's central city of Deir al-Balah reported at least 10 bodies, among them three women and six children.
+Their bodies reached the hospital overnight after two Israeli airstrikes there.
 In southern Gaza, the Nasser Hospital in Khan Younis said it received 20 bodies after five Israeli strikes in the area, of which 13 were children and two were women.

 Elsewhere in central Gaza, the Al-Awda Hospital said it received 30 bodies, including 14 children.